What Would Durkheim Think?

 It's not that I'd like to work in a place like that one above, but to me, work is where I do, well WORK, not where I go to have a social life.
 Unfortunately, in today's America, socializing is often deemed more important than the work, even though quite often it actually interferes with one's personal life by bringing added stress and distraction.
 I would (and could easily) work at home, but my current supervisor is old school and believes that if he can see me at my desk, I must be doing something productive, whereas if I were working at home, he wouldn't be able to 'feel' the joy of running his little kingdom, or verify my workage.
 It's kind of like the difference between playing with a handful of quarters and having thousands in the bank.
 The latter is better, but doesn't give you the same sense of having

 As to the value of working at home vice the office, I am just not as productive at the office as when I work at home.
 Aside from the routine sine-wave flow of work, calls, e-mails, and meetings, the constant interruptions by people who are between tasks and free to socialize are a domino-effect productivity killer.
 Bob strolls over to visit Mary, who was being productive up to that moment, but now isn't.
-Afterward, Bob returns to his work or strolls on to distract someone else, but Mary has decided now's as good a time as any to get a snack, and stops by Fred's desk on the way to see if he wants to go for coffee, and Lou in the next cube leans over to ask if they want company, and so on until before you know it, the entire little herd has become agitated and restive, and at least several paid hours are thereafter lost to socializing.
-All because Bob was bored or lonely, and like a pebble plopped into a pond, caused ripples and eddies that disturbed the entire placid ecosystem and utterly unsettled the happy, contented flow of nature.
+Afterward, Bob returns to his work or strolls on to distract someone else, but Mary has decided now's as good a time as any to get a snack, and stops by Fred's desk on the way to see if he wants to go for coffee, and Lou in the next cube leans over to ask if they want company, and so on until before you know it, the entire little herd has become restive and several paid hours are thereafter lost to socializing.
+All because Bob was bored or lonely, and like a pebble plopped into a pond, disturbed the entire placid ecosystem, utterly unsettling the happy, contented flow of nature.
 For everyone except someone like me, that is, who, with noise cancelling headphones on, ignores the interruptions, declines to go for coffee, doesn't smoke (or 'vape'--how stupid a habit is that

 Which brings me to something I wrote after one particularly virulent outbreak of seasonal social-itis a while back.
 I was going to send it to ALL via office e-mail, but the part of me that likes having a job overruled the part that detests stupid, annoying coworkers, so I didn't send it.
 I still wish I had, and I might yet in some morphed form when I'm about to retire.
 In the meantime, I decided to post this here in the hope that it might somehow seep into the American office worker's psyche and, eventually, our workplaces will become places of work again and less like high school home-rooms the month before prom night.